uclh-criu/learning-datascience/README.md

 The main aim of the course is to develop the capacity of clinicians to use R and other modern data tools to manipulate hospital generated data.

 In the longer term the aim is to help clinicians develop modern, reproducible data workflows – ‘good enough’ scientific computing - to make their work more efficient.
 We will be working to improve the interfaces between these practices and the hospital data systems.

+Here is a [10 minute talk from the 2021 NHSR-community conference](https://youtu.be/R7uDB9iqlZY?t=19480) outlining the fellowship program.

 # Learning objectives for the course